Holo-Light-GmbH/Hololight-Stream-SDK-Trial/Docs/spatial_anchors.md

 &nbsp;
 &nbsp;

 - Exported spatial anchors data can be imported onto the client device to load previously established spatial anchors back into the user's surroundings.
-In the example, clicking the `Import Anchors` button will upload the anchors data file `Packages/ISAR Examples/Anchor/data.isa` to the client device.
+In the example, clicking the `Import Anchors` button will upload the anchors data file, from streaming assets, to the client device.
 This operation may also take a long time, increasing with the number of anchors, therefore the function accepts a timeout argument.
-It is the responsibility of the developer to provide an appropriate timeout value for their scenario, see  `Packages/ISAR Examples/Anchor/ISARAnchorExampleUtils.cs` for more information about how to control the timeout logic.
+It is the responsibility of the developer to provide an appropriate timeout value for their scenario, see  `AnchorExampleUtils.cs` for more information about how to control the timeout logic.
 &nbsp;
   ![image](images/spatial-anchors-8.PNG)
 &nbsp;
 &nbsp;

-** Note: ** Exporting/Importing can sometimes fail due to network conditions.
+> **_NOTE:_** Exporting/Importing can sometimes fail due to network conditions.
 It is recommended to catch failed exports/imports and retry the action.

 #### Persisting Anchors on HoloLens2 Spatial Anchor Store